apnadkarni/tcl-extension-template/README.md

 # Tcl extension template

-This is a template that should serve as a starting point for new Tcl extensions.
+This is a template that should serve as a starting point for new Tcl/Tk extensions.
 It is *not* a tutorial and *not* an illustrative sample.
 It is meant to create the layout used for extensions built using the standard Tcl Extension Architecture ([TEA](https://wiki.tcl-lang.org/page/TEA)) and assumes familiarity with